hastexo/ictfocus2015/markdown/intro.md

 Note: This model is broken and we're here to fix it.

-# Viaduct
+# hastexo Academy
 Bridging Canyons in Professional Education
-Note: Viaduct is here to bridge the canyon between technology on the one hand, and the skills required to run, operate and scale it on the other, to enable enterprises to scale better and innovate faster.
+Note: hastexo Academy is here to bridge the canyon between technology on the one hand, and the skills required to run, operate and scale it on the other, to enable enterprises to scale better and innovate faster.